 Before you dive into this epic list of the best hikes in Switzerland there are a couple of things to know about this blog post.
 I’ve included a huge ‘Things to know when hiking in Switzerland‘ section at the bottom of the blog post with lots of information and tips but there are a few pieces of information you need to know before looking at the list of my favorite 50 hikes in Switzerland

-- Switzerland has a SAC difficulty scale, which labels hikes with a technical score such as T2 or T5 etc. All of the hikes in this blog post are T4 with a few T5 exceptions.
+• Switzerland has a SAC difficulty scale, which labels hikes with a technical score such as T2 or T5 etc. All of the hikes in this blog post are T4 with a few T5 exceptions.
 I have included the full table that shows the difficulty scale at the bottom of the blog post so you can see what level suits you and the explanation of each level.
-Therefore, there are some other very epic hikes in Switzerland not on this list that are a higher degree of difficulty (beyond T5) that require alpine gear and climbing experience.
-This guide is about the hikes your average fitness hiker can attempt, so Matterhorn and all of the 4000m+ climbs are not on this list.

-- This guide will be broken up by region so it is easy to skim through to a section you are visiting or interested in.
-There is no particular order to the hikes.
-There were no hikes on this list I wouldn’t do again although some were a bit more epic than others as you will see.
+• This guide will be broken up by region so it is easy to skim through to a section you are visiting or interested in.

-Okay let’s get into it.
-I dedicated a lot of time and effort to creating this guide and to doing these hikes over a 85-day period in Switzerland.
+Okay, let’s get into it.
+I dedicated a lot of time and effort to creating this guide and to doing these hikes over an 85-day period in Switzerland.
 Blood was shed, many ‘last trains’ were missed, several hiking shoes perished and a significant amount of chocolate and cheese were consumed.
 I hope you enjoy my Switzerland Hiking Guide: 50 Best Hikes in Switzerland.

-The Hardergrat ridge-hike has to be somewhere at the top of this list.
+The Hardergrat Ridge hike has to be somewhere at the top of this list.
 It’s known as one of the toughest hikes day-hikes in Switzerland and also one of the most dangerous.
 The trail begins at Brienz and runs along the Brienzersee (Brienz Lake) all the way to Harder Kulm Station.
+Along the route, you will traverse the narrow ridge trail.
+Expect steep drop-offs and some scrambling along the route.
+One of my favorite parts about this epic hike in Switzerland is the chance to bump into the resident Ibex colony now the Augstmatthorn peak along the route.

 Want more details and photos?
 View the full blog post here: HARDERGRAT TRAIL